logzio/logzio-azure-serverless/README.md

 You'll have the option to edit the following values:
 * Shipper's configurations such as LogzioHost, LogzioToken, Buffersize, Timeout.
 * FUNCTIONS_WORKER_PROCESS_COUNT - maximum of 10, for more information press [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
-* ParseEmptyField - Parse logs with invalid empty fields. **Please note using this option may slow the shipper's perfomance.**
+* ParseEmptyFields - (Default: False) If you encounter invalid logs of Azure's services that contains empty fields and will not parse in Kibana, you can use this option by changing it's values to 'true'. **Please note using this option may slow the shipper's perfomance.**

 ![Function's configuration](img/configuration-settings.png)